krlawrence/graph/ChangeHistory.md

 Here is a link to the [Git diffs](https://github.com/krlawrence/graph/compare/v281-tp-3.3.4...master) between this release and the prior one.

 - Added a new section comparing `sack` to `union` and `project` when adding values.
+- Added a new section "Does any route exist between two airports?"
 - Added an example showing how `sack` can be used to count flight segments (hops).
+- Made the discussion of `path` modulated using `from` and `to` it's own section.
+- Added a new section "Returning selected parts of a path"
+- Added a new section "Finding routes that go via a specific airport"
+- Expanded the section that introduces the `choose` step.
 - Began adding coverage of TinkerPop 3.4 features.
 Issue #115 and #108
   - Added a mention of TinkerPop 3.4 in the Introduction.
   - Added a section covering the new text predicates such as `contains` and `startingWith`.